rebolloluis/pyvisa/docs/source/introduction/communication.rst

-For most instruments, you actually need to properly configure the instrument so that it understands the message sent by the computer (in particular how to identifies the end of the commands) and so that computer knows when the instrument is done talking.
+For most instruments, you actually need to properly configure the instrument so that it understands the message sent by the computer (in particular how to identifiy the end of the commands) and so that the computer knows when the instrument is done talking.
 If you don't you are likely to see a |VisaIOError|
 reporting a timeout.